 Try getting details about the used camper’s history you are about to buy as much as possible.
 You could assess how long it is under their care, ask about the configurations and the repairs.

 You should also ask how often they bring the car maintenance and if it undergoes some retouches before.
+Use a trustworthy platform like American Trucks to find any parts that might need replacing.

 2. Know the reason for selling